cividi/whitepaper/README.md

 - **Existing Software:** Integrate as easily as possible with existing software both by building integrations and designing for direct use – for example we like CSV because everyone has a tool that can access CSV.
 - **Simple, Lightweight:** Add the minimum, do the least required, keep it simple.
 For example, use the most basic formats, require only the most essential metadata, data should have nothing extraneous.

 A _Data Package_ is a simple way of “packaging” up and describing data so that it can be easily shared and used.
-You can imagine as collection of data and and it's meta-data (datapackage.json), usually covering some concrete topic Eg: "Gold Prices" or "Population Growth Rate In My country" etc. Each Data Package may have zero or more resources and one or more versions.
+You can imagine it as collection of data and it's meta-data (`datapackage.json`), usually covering some concrete topic Eg: "Gold Prices" or "Population Growth Rate In My country" etc. Each Data Package may have zero or more resources and one or more versions.

 Last year a [research project](https://research.okfn.org/spatial-data-package-investigation/) led by Steve Bennett took place in the Open Knowledge community into the whether there is a need for a "Spatial Data Package" specification within the Frictionless Data ecosystem - or whether such specification should be a core part of the Data Package schema.
 The authors concluded that:

 1. There is significant friction in the uptake of spatial data by non-GIS-expert users.
-This problem can be addressed by two adding a small amount of metadata, and some data processing conventions to existing Data Package standards.
+This problem can be addressed by adding a small amount of metadata, and some data processing conventions to existing Data Package standards.
-2. There is no good solution for a common kind of semi-spatial data, that of tabular data that links to standard boundaries such as administrative or statistical regions.
+2. There is no good solution for a common kind of semi-spatial data, like that of tabular data that links to standard boundaries such as administrative or statistical regions.
 Tabular Data Packages with linked boundary identifiers were proposed.
 3. For cases where the above solutions do not meet the package creator's need, including raster data or data that is not under the package creator's direct control, improvements to the emerging Spatial Data Package format were proposed.

+Based on the  basic properties of location, time and relation, new properties can be defined such as movement (a change of location over time), clusters (several locations in close relation) or emergence (the change of relation over time).

 Here is an excerpt of the [Traffic Signs in Hansbeke](http://data.okfn.org/data/peterdesmet/traffic-signs-hansbeke) Data Package ([datapackage.json](https://github.com/peterdesmet/traffic-signs-hansbeke/blob/master/datapackage.json)) suggested as an example of a GeoJSON dataset extended with Geospatial metadata: